UDST/urbansim/docs/README.md

 ### How it works

-Documentation is generated using [Sphinx](http://sphinx-doc.org) and hosted with Github Pages from the `gh-pages` branch of the repository.
-The online documentation is updated **manually**.
+HTML files are generated using [Sphinx](http://sphinx-doc.org) and hosted with Github Pages from the `gh-pages` branch of the repository.
+The online documentation is rendered and updated **manually**.

 ### Editing the documentation

 The files in `docs/source`, along with docstrings in the source code, determine what appears in the rendered documentation.
-Here's a [good tutorial](https://pythonhosted.org/an_example_pypi_project/sphinx.html) for the Sphinx documentation generator.
+Here's a [good tutorial](https://pythonhosted.org/an_example_pypi_project/sphinx.html) for Sphinx.

 ### Previewing changes locally